daKmoR/generate-typescript-definition-files-from-javascript/README.md

 ### Publishing a library

 If someone is to use your code you will need to publish it.
-Usually that happens on npm.
+Usually, that happens on npm.
 You will also want to provide those types to your users.
 That means you will need to have `*.d.ts` files in the package you are publishing.
 As those are the only files that `TypeScript` respects by default in the `node_modules` folder.